Rahix/tbot/doc/logging.rst

 As a demonstration of how this log might be used, take a look at the generate scripts:

-.. automodule:: generate_documentation
+.. automodule:: generators.generate_documentation
    :members:

-.. automodule:: generate_htmllog
+.. automodule:: generators.generate_htmllog
    :members: